PatrikCosmin/Folders-Sync/README.md

 **Folder Synchronization Program**

-The Folder Synchronization Program is a Python script that synchronizes two folders, keeping the files in both folders identical.
-It uses the MD5 hash algorithm to compare the contents of each file and copy only the files that have been modified or added since the last synchronization.
+This program synchronizes two folders by copying files from the source folder to the destination folder if they are new or have been modified since the last synchronization.
+It also deletes files from the destination folder if they do not exist in the source folder.

 **Installation**